adolesamuel/stytch_auth/README.md

 ```

 ### SignIn example
-using the redirect urls from Stytch dashboard make request to do google Sign in a button like.
+using the redirect urls from Stytch's dashboard, make request to do google Sign in a button like.

 ```
 ElevatedButton(
 onPressed: () {
                 final stytch = StytchAuthFlutter.instance;

                 stytch.loginWithGoogle(loginRedirectUrl:<loginRedirectUrl> , signupRedirectUrl: <signUpRedirectUrl>);

               },),
 ```